 Building a steel structure is much more flexible in terms of design so I knew I could get exactly what I wanted if I went that route.
 It is a much more intensive design process though.
 Pretty much as long as you stick to the allowed spans and design features with the lumber stated in the residential code you can just draw up the plans and build.
 A custom steel building like I wanted though requires calculation of wind loads from all directions as well as snow/rain and then actually designing the foundation, structure, welds etc. I'm not a civil or structural engineer so I couldn't do this work for someone else but a residential building for yourself is exempt from the requirement for PE stamped drawings and I can do the calculations.
 It just takes time and looking up all of the relevant information in the various codes (IBC 2009, ASCE 7-05, AISC 13th ed).
 Did I say a lot of time when your not familiar with all of it?
 It does take time but I kept grinding through on it and designed most of the major elements of the structure and started modeling it in Solidworks.

 Now during all of this design work I was also looking at the cost of the building and trying to figure out where I could optimize my design to save money on materials as well as figure out a budget that I could plan around.
-Unsurprisingly the foundation is an expensive part but there isn't much to do about that, you only get one crack at it and there isn't much you can do there.
+Unsurprisingly the foundation is an expensive part but there isn't much to do about that, you only get one crack at it and there aren't many options for making it less expensive.
 I could put off some of the parts of the building until later, things like interior insulation and finishing, a loft, my complete electrical wiring, my air line system, an automated door etc.